snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Using the [file system storage plugin](https://github.com/snakemake/snakemake-storage-plugin-fs) will automatically stage-in and -out in- and output files.

 ==This is ongoing development.
-Eventually you will be able to annotate different file access patterns.==
+Eventually, you will be able to annotate different file access patterns.==

 ### Log Files - Getting Information on Failures